-Kol HaNeshama, the Harrisburg Jewish Chorus, was formed in September 2014 as a result of the vision of its founder, Janet Frankel Staub, z”l.
-The mixed voices chorus provides the opportunity for adult singers to come together to enrich artistic life in South Central Pennsylvania by performing and promoting Jewish music in all its different forms.
+Kol HaNeshama, the Harrisburg Jewish Chorus, was formed in September 2014 as a result of the vision of its founder, Janet Frankel Staub (z''l).
+The mixed voices chorus provides the opportunity for adult singers to come together to enrich artistic life in South Central Pennsylvania by performing and promoting Jewish music in all its different forms, as well as American music by Jewish composers and lyricists.
 Kol HaNeshama is directed by Marina Cherepinsky, who has a distinguished career as a performer in her native Russia, and in Central Pennsylvania as a choral and instrumental music educator and choral director.
-Now in its third season, the chorus performs at area synagogues, colleges, senior center events, and community gatherings and celebrations (Performance History).
+Now in its sixth season, the chorus performs at area synagogues, colleges, senior center events, and community gatherings and celebrations (Performance History).
 Kol HaNeshama is a member of Chorus America.

 Kol HaNeshama includes members from area synagogues and temples and welcomes as new members anyone who wishes to participate in a challenging and rewarding vocal experience.
-Kol HaNeshama rehearses on Sunday evenings from 7:00 to 9:00pm at Chisuk Emuna Congregation, 3219 Green St, Harrisburg, PA.
-To learn more, please contact Dave Spector, 717-533-6483, or Marina Cherepinsky, 717-651-6641.
+Kol HaNeshama rehearses on Sunday evenings at 6:30pm at Chisuk Emuna Congregation, 3219 Green St, Harrisburg, PA.
+To learn more, please contact Dave Spector, 717-533-6483, or Marina Cherepinsky, 717-364-9547.

 Depending on how it is spelled in Hebrew, the word “Kol” can mean “voice” or “every.”
 “HaNeshama” is “the soul” or “the spirit.”
 Thus “Kol HaNeshama” can be translated as ”the entire soul."